 Running a holiday rental during the low season does not mean you need to be hands-on 24/7.
 With the right property management automation tools, you can streamline operations.
 A good property management system lets you schedule guest messages, adjust rates and sync calendars across all platforms.
 This prevents double bookings and pricing mismatches.

-If you manage multiple short term rentals or are short on time, consider hiring a local short-stay management service.
+If you manage multiple short term rentals or are short on time, consider hiring a local short-stay management service or an Airbnb manager.
 This is a smart way to scale without sacrificing guest experience.

 Tip 6: Build loyalty and guest retention